jontesek/url-shortener/README.md

 * `Redis`: `aioredis` package, use of `await` when communicating with Redis
 * `S3`: `boto3` package with needed methods decorated to be async

-I use `uvicorn` web server - for production is recommended `gunicorn` (easy to add).
+I use `uvicorn` web server - for production is recommended `gunicorn` (prepared in `docker-compose.yaml`).
 We can set number of workers via `WEB_CONCURRENCY` env (it's not valid with reload option for local development).

 ### Load testing

+#### Setup

+Edit `docker-compose.yaml`:
+* uncomment env `LOAD_TEST=1`: disable logging
+* comment env `DEBUG=1`: for FastAPI
+* command: uncomment `--no-access-log` for `uvicorn`

 We used [Locust](https://locust.io/) library to load test the app.

 1. `pip3 install locust`
 2. `locust`

+#### Results

-* First test: 100 concurrent users for `/redirect` endpoint: 300 rps, 300ms median response time
+* 100 concurrent users for `/redirect` endpoint: 600 rps, 150ms median response time
-* Second test: 1000 concurrent users for `/redirect` endpoint: 350 rps, but very high response time (5s)
+* 1000 concurrent users for `/redirect` endpoint: 500 rps, 1500ms median response time

-Uvicorn server was better than gunicorn.
+The results for 1000 users are not very good - there is probably a bottleneck, but I'm not sure where.

-So the results are not great - however they were run on Macbook Pro 13" - not a very powerful machine.
+Tests were run on Macbook Pro 13" - not a very powerful machine.
 Also Locust was run on the same machine and could drain some resources.

-There might be some problems inside the app -> needs more debugging.
-But I can't see any error in logs.
+And for the record, Uvicorn server was better than gunicorn.